Vocal Studio's Mission Statement:

 Students in Spencer's Vocal Studio focus on the following:

-Students will work in a private home studio in San Diego, CA, in North Park, that includes a Yamaha piano and access to over 150 vocal selection books.
-Students will also have access to hundreds of cast recordings for reference.
-All sheet music/CD's are available for student use and are encouraged to use them.
+Both locations will have access to over 200 Broadway vocal selection books.
+All sheet music are available for student use and are encouraged to use them.

 College & Professional Auditions: